dsgrid/dsgrid/dev/spark_overview.md

 ## Installing a Spark Standalone Cluster on your laptop

+**Note**: As stated earlier, the scripts mentioned in this section do not work in a native Windows environment.
+You can still start a cluster in Windows; you just have to run the java commands yourself.

 Download your desired version from https://spark.apache.org/downloads.html and extract it on your system.